 The village hall is a registered charity ( charity number 305160) and regulated by the Charity Commission.
-The only income is from rental of the hall or of equipment such as tables or crockery.
+The only income is from rental of the hall or of equipment such as tables or crockery plus the occasional donation.
 The principal outgoings are maintenance, insurance and energy costs.

-Fundraising is, therefore, always kept separate in the Appeal Fund which in November 2015 has a bank balance of £3,500.
-Because of the subsidy from Ashburnham Thanksgiving Trust, it means we have the resources to spend four times that amount on village hall maintenance, but rest assured that the committee has no plans for any major expenditure in the foreseeable future!
+Income from fundraising is, therefore, always kept in a separate account called the Appeal Fund which in January 2020 has a bank balance of £3,850.
+Because of the 3:1 subsidy from Ashburnham Thanksgiving Trust, it means we have the resources to spend four times that amount on village hall maintenance, but rest assured that the committee has no plans for any major expenditure in the foreseeable future!